pandelig/devops-capstone-project/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: Write a new user story for our project
+about: Write a new user story for the project
 title: 'US: '
-labels: user story
-assignees:
 ---

 **As a** [role]